Abadie's Kappa and Weighting Estimators of the Local Average Treatment Effect: Estimation and Inference

 \begin{udefinition}{TI}[Translation Invariance] We say that an estimator $\hat{\tau} = \hat{\tau} \left( \mathbf{Y}, \mathbf{W} \right)$ is translation invariant if $\hat{\tau} \left( \mathbf{Y}, \mathbf{W} \right) = \hat{\tau} \left( \mathbf{Y} + k, \mathbf{W} \right)$ for all $\mathbf{Y}$, $\mathbf{W}$, and $k$. \end{udefinition}

-The property of translation invariance is defined as the invariance of an estimator to an additive change of the outcome values for all units by a fixed amount.\footnote{This property is also referred to as location invariance or shift invariance.
-It has been considered in several subfields of econometrics. \cite{FS1991} and \cite{Zheng1994} advocate for poverty indices that are translation invariant. \cite{AM2013} note that, under unconfoundedness, the usual (unnormalized) weighting estimator is not translation invariant. \cite{Olma2021} discusses translation invariance in the context of nonparametric estimation of truncated conditional expectation functions. \cite{DBKP2022} analyze a model of latent skill formation and endorse estimators that are translation invariant.} Put differently, estimators that are not translation invariant will generally depend on how the outcome variable is centered.
+The property of translation invariance is defined as the invariance of an estimator to an additive change of the outcome values for all units by a fixed amount.
+Put differently, estimators that are not translation invariant will generally depend on how the outcome variable is centered.
 If this variable is binary, the estimate may change when we relabel the zeros and ones, on top of the obvious sign change that is due to relabeling.
 If the outcome is a logarithm of some other variable, the estimator is also not invariant to scale transformations of that variable.